* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 As soon as you’ve realized you’re not going to finish your bowl of pho, take the noodles out (or eat them all and just leave the broth).

-Every second the noodles are in the broth, they’re absorbing liquid and becoming mushier.
+The sooner you remove the noodles from the broth, the better because every second the noodles are in the broth, they’re absorbing liquid and becoming mushier.
 Eventually the noodles will completely disintegrate!

 If the texture of the noodles is already overly mushy, I would advise either eating them or throwing them away.
 The mushiness will only get worse in the fridge.
 You can still keep the leftover broth and meat and add fresh rice noodles when you want to eat the leftovers.